sanam2405/SoftwareEnergyCost/README.md

 🕓 The majority time is taken by the `optimizer` for performing the gradient descent 🕓 The _Back Propagation_ takes more time than _Forward Propagation_

+Hence, the results are in compliance with each other

 ### 💡 Visualizing codecarbon logs